| Family MattersThis interview, done for Third Way on the

 [Ape Language: From Conditioned Response

-I would have to contemplate some of those categories a little.
+to Symbol (Columbia University Press, 1986), p25] I would have to contemplate some of those categories a little.

 Most of them I was ticking off mentally.
 Of course, the chimpanzees